huseyingulec/filgoBot/README.md

 Modify the Configuration in the Workflow File:

 Open the .github/workflows/main.yml file in your repository.
 Change the following constants to match your repository and requirements:

+``filesToIgnore``: Files to ignore while comparing the files in the two repositories.
+For example, if you want to ignore the README.md file, add README.md to the list.
+You can add multiple files to the list.

 ``owner``: GitHub repository 1 owner github username.